Zren/plasma-applet-lib/ReadMe.md

 This is a folder of various reuseable files for developing a Plasma Widget.

+I recommend [downloading the zip](https://github.com/Zren/plasma-applet-lib/archive/master.zip) over cloning this repo, as you might not need everything in this project.
+It will also give your repo a clean git histroy.

+## Library Contents

 * `sh ./reinstall` to install the widget and restart `plasmashell` to test your widget in the panel.
 * `sh ./build` to generate a zip file with the extension `.plasmoid` which you can upload to the [KDE Store](https://store.kde.org).
 * `project.sublime-project` Normally you shouldn't commit your IDE project files, but I did so to give you an example of my various build commands.